atinfo/awesome-test-automation/ruby-test-automation.md

 * [parallel_tests](https://github.com/grosser/parallel_tests) - Speedup Test::Unit + RSpec + Cucumber by running parallel on multiple CPUs (or cores).
 ParallelTests splits tests into even groups(by number of tests or runtime) and runs each group in a single process with its own database.
 * [headless](https://github.com/leonid-shevtsov/headless) - Is the Ruby interface for Xvfb.
 It allows you to create a headless display straight from Ruby code, hiding some low-level action.
 It can also capture images and video from the virtual framebuffer.
-* [watir-jquery](https://github.com/eugene-tkachenko/watir-jquery) - Watir-jquery gem allows you to use the jQuery syntax to find page elements and returns Watir-object type (e.x. "#<Watir::Div:0x..").
+* [watir-jquery](https://github.com/eugene-tkachenko/watir-jquery) - Watir-jquery gem allows you to use the jQuery syntax to find page elements and returns Watir-object type.

 # Resources